Eta Sigma Delta Honor Society

 As Uncle Ben told Peter Parker once, “With great power comes great responsibility”.
 Part of the duties of an ESD member involve engaging in all kinds of different activities that not only work as a communication medium but also as a career development center for students.
 Our mission for the semester is to organize tutorials of a range of different subjects for students in semester 6.
 The objective is to aid the professor in reinforcing and clearing up any doubts and students might have for the topics they covered in class.

-The ESD members for the 2013.1 semester are currently working on spreading the word about the society so others can know about it.
-Remember that this is not only an opportunity to help others but to become a part of an elite society recognized at a world-wide level which definitely will light up your resume and make for a conversation when job-hunting.
+Being part of the society is not only an opportunity to help others but to become a part of an elite society recognized at a world-wide level which definitely will light up your resume and make for a conversation when job-hunting.
 Now that you know more about the ESD society, do you have what it takes to join us?